WATCH: Onondaga County’s COVID-19 update at 3 p.m.

 SYRACUSE, N.Y.
-(WSYR-TV) — Onondaga County Executive Ryan McMahon will hold a briefing to update residents on the COVID-19 impacts on the county.
+(WSYR-TV) — Onondaga County Executive Ryan McMahon is scheduled for his COVID-19 briefing today at 3 p.m.

+The County Executive will now give live updates on Mondays, Wednesdays, and Fridays.

 More from NewsChannel 9: